bruno-/fiber_scheduler/README.md

 - `Fiber.scheduler` is set until the end of the current thread (unless manually unset).
-- No compatibility when used alongside other fiber schedulers.
+- No compatibility with other fiber schedulers.

 ### Examples